Suji04/Meme_with_ML/README.md

 # Meme_with_ML
-A python program which can detect front facing images and place "thugh life" glasses on the eyes to create a meme image
+A python program which can detect faces in images and place "thugh life" glasses on the eyes to create a meme image!